benhaotang/typingmind-python-with-package/README.md

 Example prompt:

-- Use scipy and tell me the 1e5th prime number
+- Use SymPy and tell me the 1e5th prime number
 - Use numpy to calculate the mean of the following list: [1, 2, 3, 4, 5]